DsSoft-Byte/VanillaDebianEssentials/README.md

 sudo init 3

-Press Alt + F1 is init 3 did not place you in an terminal
+Press Alt + F1 if init 3 did not place you in an terminal

 sudo nano /etc/modprobe.d/blacklist.conf
 blacklist nouveau